-The Cinnamon Teal is the only duck with separate breeding populations in North America and South America.
+- The Cinnamon Teal is unusual among ducks: it has separate breeding populations in North America and South America.

-The oldest recorded Cinnamon Teal was a female and at least 10 years, 6 months old when she was shot in California in 2010.
+- The oldest recorded Cinnamon Teal was a female and at least 10 years, 6 months old when she was found in California in 2010.
 She had been banded in the same state in 2001.